xephonhq/xephon-b/doc/style.md

 ## Test

+- No need to test if everything is unstable
-- If you do have time, ie: Algo test tommorrow, then don't write tests!
+- If you don't have time, ie: Algo test tommorrow, then don't write tests!
 - Coverage is important but 100% coverage always ruin a good day, so have a nice day!

 ## Language Specific

 ### Bash

-- write the `!#/usr/bin/bash` line
+- write the `#!/usr/bin/env bash` line
 - DO NOT use zsh

 ### Java